In a showdown of acrylic vs oil paint, which one is better?

 Oil paints are thick, buttery, slow-drying paints made by combining an oil (usually linseed oil) and a pigment (color).

-Oil paint, as we know it today, has a long history, from being used regularly by master painters from around the 15th century to contemporary painters working in their studios.
+Oil painting, as we know it today, has a long history, from being used regularly by master painters from around the 15th century to contemporary painters working in their studios.

 Oil Painting Pros